zmon1010/kendo-ui-core/docs/knowledge-base/map-reverse-location-coordinates.md

 ---
-title: Reversed Coordinates for Bubble Type Layer with GeoJson Are Displayed in Map
+title: Cannot Display GeoJSON Coordinates in Proper Order for Bubble Type Layer in Map
-description: A solution when the received GeoJSON data is handled in a reversed longitude-latitude order when displaying a bubble-type layer in a Kendo UI Map.
+description: The received GeoJSON data is handled in a reversed longitude-latitude order when displaying a bubble-type layer in a Kendo UI Map.
 type: troubleshooting
-page_title: Show Data for Bubble-Type Layer Received as [Longitude, Latitude]
+page_title: Problem with GeoJSON Coordinates for Bubble-Type Map Layer Received in Reversed Order | Kendo UI Map
 slug: map-reverse-location-coordinates
 tags: kendo ui map, location, coordinates, longitude, latitude
-teampulseid:
 ticketid: 1111871
-pitsid:
 res_type: kb
 ---